push-protocol/push-website/blog/2023-09-13-deep-dive-into-push-snaps/index.md

 authors: [push]
 image: './cover-image.webp'
 description: Deep-dive into Push Snaps Features & Getting Started 🛠️
+text: "As we outlined in our announcement article — the Push Snap is a powerful tool that allows any wallet address and user to receive notifications directly in their MetaMask wallet."
 tags: [Pushprotocol, Metamask, Metamask Wallet, Web3, Blockchain]
 ---